apostrophecms/apostrophe-documentation/modules/apostrophe-pieces-pages/index.md

 corresponding cursor filter method).
 Each filter's choices are reduced by the other filters; for instance, "tags" might only reveal choices not ruled out by the current "topic" filter setting.

+If a filter in the array has its `counts` property set to true, Apostrophe will supply a `count` property for each distinct value, whenever possible.
+This has a performance impact.